 Types of Legal Entity

 As a result of Turkish foreign investment legislation’s principles of non-discrimination and equal treatment, international investors enjoy the same status as local ones.
 A company can be established with 100% foreign capital without any capital or management contribution from Turkish participants.
-The structuring and organisation of companies are subject to regulations set forth in the new Turkish Commercial Code, Law No. 6102 enacted in 2011.
+The structuring and organization of companies are subject to regulations set forth in the new Turkish Commercial Code, Law No. 6102 enacted in 2011.

 All corporate forms are open to foreign investment; joint stock or limited liability companies are generally preferred by international inventors, along with branches and liaison offices.